skirillex/PriceSpider/README.md

 One part of www.colliecolliecollie.ninja - a site that stores historical data of prices of items and provides tools for users to be notified of price decreases.

-* Java: Jsoup + Selenium scraper to get prices/items
+* Java: Jsoup + Selenium scraper to get prices/items - PriceSpider - https://github.com/skirillex/PriceSpider
-* Python: Flask + uwsgi server
+* Python: Flask + uwsgi server - collie_api - https://github.com/skirillex/collie_api
 * SQL: Relational database to store data
     * MySQL
 * Dart/Flutter front end